IIYAMA12/fe3-assessment-3/readme.md

 ### Javascript files
 There are 3 javascript files.
-* index.js _Which will is where all the action begins and it contains information of how the files will be readed_
+* index.js _Which will is where all the action begins and it contains information of how the files will be read_
 * fileDataFunctions.js _Contains (medium/large)functions that are will do a lot of the processing + some experimental functions_
 * utility.js _Contains some usefull functions, from me and external sources._